elpassion/Showcase/content/RxFeedback-pagination/README.md

 ![platform: iOS](https://img.shields.io/badge/platform-iOS-blue.svg)

-RxSwift is an amazing framework that streamlines all of the event handling in the iOS apps and making the final products less viable to state related issues.
-The framework greatly simplifies data updates from different sources such as the local database, HTTP services or websockets.
+RxSwift is an amazing framework that streamlines all of the event handling in the iOS apps and makes them less prone to state related issues.
+RxSwift simplifies data updates from sources such as the local database, HTTP services or websockets.

 At [EL Passion](https://www.elpassion.com) we love using [RxSwift](https://github.com/ReactiveX/RxSwift).
 In fact we :heart: it so much that we've held the two editions of the [RxSwift workshop for iOS developers](https://edu.elpassion.com/workshops/rxswift/).

 However, there are some cases where pure RxSwift is not always enough.
 For example paginating API results requires parts of explicit state management.
 That's why [RxFeedback](https://github.com/NoTests/RxFeedback.swift) architecture came to life.
 It helps modelling system-level interactions with RxSwift abstractions.

-In this article we'll show how to build paginated list with animated updates in approximately 100 lines of code using [RxFeedback](https://github.com/NoTests/RxFeedback.swift) architecture and [RxDataSources](https://github.com/RxSwiftCommunity/RxDataSources) for animated updates.
+In the showcase we present how we've built the paginated list with animated updates in approximately 100 lines of code for our Client.

 ## Case study